What is localisation?

 A 100% localisation is hardly possible and might not be desirable, because companies would want to retain the main elements of their brand identity regardless of the markets they are in.
 Some global aspects would therefore need to stay.

 It is important to consider the pros and cons of both standardisation and localisation before choosing the direction for glocalisation.
-Standardisation may lead to low sales when it is inconsistent with the local market reality, whereas localisation introduces operational complexities, decreases the level of control and does not allow to benefit from economies of scale.
+Standardisation may lead to low sales when the offering fails to address the needs of customers in the local market.
+Localisation introduces operational complexities, decreases the level of control over the processes and outcomes, and doesn't allow to benefit from economies of scale.
 A sound strategy will help minimise the disadvantages while maximising the benefits.

-Having helped over 50 global brands succeed in foreign markets, I can tell that depending on the market, brand offering and context, being perceived and communicating as a foreign brand might be more beneficial than trying to come across as "more local".
-A cross-market assessment of brand offering and marketing communications will help identify what would appeal more to target customers in a foreign market when localised or when kept as is.
+Having helped over 60 brands adapt different parts of their value proposition for more than 60 countries, I can tell that depending on the market, offering and context, being perceived as a foreign brand might be more beneficial than trying to come across as "more local".
+A cross-market assessment of the brand's offering and communications will help identify what would appeal more to its target customers in a foreign market when localised vs. when kept as is.

 Expert advice